CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/12-Creating Globus Account and Transferring Data.md

-### Creating a Globus account and transferring data
+### Creating a Globus Account and Transferring Data
 ---

 ### Prerequisite